2018ik/2018ik.github.io/_wiki/spirit.markdown

 The Spirit (also known as the Spirit of God, Spirit of Christ, Spirit of Jesus, Spirit of Jesus Christ, Spirit of Jehovah, Holy Spirit, Life-giving Spirit, Sevenfold-intensified Spirit) is part of the Divine Trinity, along with the Father and Son.

+Every aspect of the  Spirit is for us to enjoy Christ.

 ## Revelation of the Spirit

-The revelation of the Spirit is progressive; beginning with the Spirit of God in Genesis which only had the divinity of god, and ending with the sevenfold-intensified Spirit in Revelation, which is an all-inclusive Spirit.
+The revelation of the Spirit is progressive; be ginning with the Spirit of God in Genesis which only had the divinity of god, and ending with the sevenfold-intensified Spirit in Revelation, which is an all-inclusive Spirit.

 ## History